 To create a new Customer Type, click the Add New Customer Type button from this page.
 Enter the name in the description field and Save.

 The Gender field is a drop down list that includes 2 options: Male and Female.

-The Signup Date is the registration date for the customer.
-If you create the customer in Site Administration, their Signup Date is the date you created them.
-If you are using the Customer View part of the system and a customer registers, the date they register is recorded as their Signup Date.
+The Signup Date is the registration date for the Customer.
+If you create the Customer in Site Administration, their Signup Date is the date you created them.
+If you are using the Customer View part of the system and a Customer registers, the date they register is recorded as their Signup Date.
+This cannot be edited.

 If you need additional fields outside of the ones listed, please contact our technical support department.